kangk1204/Octopus-toolkit2/doc/installation.rst

 1-2.Requirement
 ---------------

-To run the Octopus-toolkit, ``Java 8`` (JDK, Java Development ToolKit) or higher must be installed on your computer.
+To run the Octopus-toolkit, ``Java 8`` (JDK, Java Development ToolKit) or higher, must be installed on your computer.

 * Ubuntu, Mint (``Up to Ubuntu 16.04 or Mint18`` )::